-Black Hawk War (April 6 – September 30, 1832) – A faction of Sac and Fox Indians, living in eastern Iowa and led by Black Hawk, threatened to go on the warpath in 1832 when squatters began to preempt Illinois lands formerly occupied by the two tribes.
-The faction held that cession of these lands to the Federal Government in 1804 had been illegal.
+At that time, a faction of Sac and Fox Indians, living in eastern Iowa and led by Chief Black Hawk, threatened to go on the warpath in 1832 when squatters began to preempt Illinois lands formerly occupied by the two tribes.
+The faction held that the cession of these lands to the Federal Government in 1804 had been illegal.
 Black Hawk asserted he would remove the squatters forcibly and attempted without success to organize a confederacy and make an alliance with the British.